 Learn How to Make an Infinity Scarf with this simple DIY tutorial in under 20 minutes!
 Make your own beautiful, easy to wear scarf in your choice of colors and patterns.

 Fall is most definitely here now and that means it’s time for some warmer clothing.
 I will admit that I’m just a little bit scarf crazy and I love to have a fun scarf to wear to town (and I have plenty for at home around the farmstead, too.
 I love crocheted scarves!).

 This year I decided to try my hand at making an Infinity Scarf.
-I love how easy they are to wear since you don’t have to continually wrap them when they fall down, just loop over your head and you are good to go.
-As it turns out, making them is so easy!
-I’m glad I gave it a try because now I can make them in any color I need to and if I happen to find some fun fabric.
+I love how easy they are to wear since you don’t have to continually wrap them when they fall down, just loop them over your head and you are good to go.
+As it turns out, making an infinity scarf is just as easy as wearing them!

 What You Need:

 –Check out my list of 7 Tools Every Beginning Seamstress Must Have before you get started!

 Here’s the fabric I found for my scarf.
 It’s kind of a lacy, stretchy, knit fabric and I actually picked it up on Amazon, although I normally get fabric from Fabric.com.
 For a long scarf that can loop twice, you will need a full yard of fabric.
 For a shorter scarf, that will only loop once, you will only need half a yard of fabric.